aws-samples/genai-bedrock-serverless/eksbedrock/README.md

 3. Provide a highly available API interface that allows for pluggable front ends and event driven invocation of LLMs

+AWS serverless services make it straightforward to focus on building generative AI applications by providing automatic scaling, built-in high availability, and a pay-for-use billing model.
+Event-driven compute with AWS Lambda is a good fit for compute-intensive, on-demand tasks such as document embedding and flexible large language model (LLM) orchestration, and Amazon API Gateway provides an API interface that allows for pluggable frontends and event-driven invocation of the LLMs.
+Our solution also demonstrates how to build a scalable, automated, API-driven serverless application layer on top of Amazon Bedrock and FSx for ONTAP using API Gateway and Lambda.

+The solution implements a RAG Retrieval Lambda function that allows RAG with Amazon Bedrock by enriching the generative AI prompt using Amazon Bedrock APIs with your company-specific data and associated metadata (including ACLs) retrieved from the OpenSearch Serverless index that was populated by the embeddings container component.
+The RAG Retrieval Lambda function stores conversation history for the user interaction in an Amazon DynamoDB table.

 ### Prerequisites